 Criteria for evaluating applications for plaques designating old and historic structures, both in the Town of Leesburg and within the County of Loudoun

 The Leesburg Town council designated the Loudoun Preservation Society (LPS) as sole agent for issuing plaques designating old and historic structures within the Town.
 To evaluate applications for these plaques, LPS has adapted the criteria used by the National Park Service to evaluate structures for inclusion on the National Register of Historic Places.

 LPS uses these common characteristics when evaluating structures for County of Loudoun recognition.

 Structure is defined to be a building created to shelter human activity.
 The building should include all its basic structural elements.
 Parts of buildings like facades, or wings, will not be considered independently of the rest of the building.
 A structure generally will not be considered for old and historic designation unless it is at least 50 years old.
 Exceptions may be made if the building is the site of an historic event; these cases will be considered individually by LPS.

-LPS gives special recognition to those structures that appear on Gray’s Map of Leesburg dated 1878 if those buildings have maintained the integrity of the original architecture and design.
+For properties within the Town of Leesburg, LPS gives special recognition to those structures that appear on Gray’s Map of Leesburg, dated 1878, if those buildings have maintained the integrity of the original architecture and design.
 Gray’s Map was used by the Town to establish the Old and Historic District.
-Special recognition will be given to these structures by a distinctively designed plaque for these buildings.
+Special recognition will be given to these structures on the plaque.

 To qualify for a plaque, in addition to the requirement that the building be at least 50 years old, the following criteria must also be met: